winter7eaf/Gesture-Localisation-Robot/README.md

 ## Motivation

-Imagine you are a barista in a coffee shop.
+Imagining you are a barista in a coffee shop.
 You just made a cup of coffee, and you want it delivered to a customer at a certain table.
 You have a robot, and you put the cup of coffee on top of it.
 Your hands are not clean, so it will be problematic to press a touchscreen.
 How can you tell the robot where to go? <br />

 Introducing GestureCommand, a camera-based gesture recognition system for autonomous table-specific delivery robot.
 You can gesture the robot where to go, and it will go there. <br />